isomerpages/moe-marsilingsec/_our-curriculum/CCA Physical Sports/Badminton (Boys and Girls).md

 **Objectives**

 *   Learn and develop competency in the game of badminton
-*   Develop and encourage good sportsmanship among all members
+*   Develop and encourage good sportsmanship among all&nbsp;members
 *   Provide opportunities for students to progressively develop CCA-specific knowledge, skills, values and attitudes through sustained participation
 *   Provide platform for students to learn core values, social and emotional competencies and the emerging 21st Century Competencies